nunolourenco/sge/README.md

+# [This version of SGE is now deprecated.
+Please refer to https://github.com/nunolourenco/dsge ]

-# SGE: Structured Grammatical Evolution
+## SGE: Structured Grammatical Evolution
 (This is the original version of SGE.
 We have now a new version, which dynamically adjusts the size of the genotype.
 Please check: https://github.com/nunolourenco/dsge)

 Structured Grammatical Evolution (SGE) is a recent Grammatical Evolution (GE) variant that aims at addressing some of its locality and redundancy issues.
 The SGE distinctive feature is having a one-to-one correspondence between genes and non-terminals of the grammar being used.
 If you use this code, a reference to the following work would be greatly appreciated: